pub-calculator-io/numbers-to-words-converter/readme.md

-# Numbers to Words Converter WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Numbers to Words Converter Widget for WordPress

 Convert numbers to words with our calculator.
 It accepts decimals and scientific notation and can display any U.S. dollar amount in words.